ksh168/Password_Manager/README.md

 # Password_Manager

-This is a simple Password Manager.
+This is a simple browser based Password Manager.
 Made using React, MySQL, NodeJS.

 ## User Interface